Quasiperiodic functions theory and the superlattice potentials for a two-dimensional electron gas

 $(\epsilon_{min}(B) < \epsilon_{1}(B) < \epsilon_{2}(B) < \epsilon_{max}(B))$ or just at one energy value $c = \epsilon_{0}(B)$ (i.e. $\epsilon_{1}(B) = \epsilon_{2}(B) = \epsilon_{0}(B)$).

-2) For the case of the finite interval ($\epsilon_{1}(B) < \epsilon_{2}(B)$) all the non-singular open trajectories correspond to topologically regular case, i.e. lie in the straight strips of the finite width (Fig. 3, a) and pass through them.
+2) For the case of a finite interval ($\epsilon_{1}(B) < \epsilon_{2}(B)$) all the non-singular open trajectories correspond to topologically regular case, i.e. lie in straight strips of a finite width (Fig. 3, a) and pass through them.
 All the strips have the same mean directions for all the energy levels $c \in [\epsilon_{1}(B), \epsilon_{2}(B)]$ such that all the open trajectories are in average parallel to each other for all values of $c$.

-3) The values $\epsilon_{1}(B)$, $\epsilon_{2}(B)$ or $\epsilon_{0}(B)$ are the same for all the potentials of irrationality 3 connected by the "quasiperiodic group".
+3) The values $\epsilon_{1}(B)$, $\epsilon_{2}(B)$ or $\epsilon_{0}(B)$ are the same for all the potentials of irrationality 3 connected by the ``quasiperiodic group''.

-4) For the case of the finite energy interval ($\epsilon_{1}(B) < \epsilon_{2}(B)$) all the non-singular open trajectories also have the same mean direction for all the potentials (of irrationality 3) connected by the "quasiperiodic group". }
+4) For the case of a finite energy interval ($\epsilon_{1}(B) < \epsilon_{2}(B)$) all the non-singular open trajectories also have the same mean direction for all the potentials (of irrationality 3) connected by the ``quasiperiodic group''. }

-We can see from the Theorem 2 that the "topologically integrable" situation is typical also for the case of quasiperiodic functions with 3 quasiperiods being connected with the generic case $\epsilon_{1}(B) < \epsilon_{2}(B)$.
-Let us say also that for the case of just one energy level ($\epsilon_{1}(B) = \epsilon_{2}(B) = \epsilon_{0}(B)$) containing the open trajectories both the topologically regular and "chaotic" behavior of open trajectories are possible (see \cite{dynn4}).
-This situation can be compared with the situation of purely periodic potentials where the non-singular periodic open trajectories always appear in the case of finite energy interval ($\epsilon_{1}(B) > \epsilon_{2}(B)$) but only the periodic "singular nets" are possible for the case $\epsilon_{1}(B) = \epsilon_{2}(B) = \epsilon_{0}(B)$.
-As we see here the quasiperiodic potentials give another possibility in the last case.
+We can see from Theorem 2 that the ``topologically integrable'' situation is typical also for the case of quasiperiodic functions with 3 quasiperiods being connected with the generic case $\epsilon_{1}(B) < \epsilon_{2}(B)$.
+Let us say also that for the case of just one energy level ($\epsilon_{1}(B) = \epsilon_{2}(B) = \epsilon_{0}(B)$) containing open trajectories both the topologically regular and ``chaotic'' behavior of open trajectories are possible (see \cite{dynn4}).
+This situation can be compared with the situation of purely periodic potentials where non-singular periodic open trajectories always appear in the case of finite energy interval ($\epsilon_{1}(B) > \epsilon_{2}(B)$) but only the periodic ``singular nets'' are possible for the case $\epsilon_{1}(B) = \epsilon_{2}(B) = \epsilon_{0}(B)$.
+As we see here quasiperiodic potentials give another possibility in the last case.